-Polycystic Ovary Syndrome (PCOS) is a common hormonal disorder that affects many women worldwide.
+Polyendocrine Metabolic Ovarian Syndrome (PMOS), formerly known as PCOS, is a common hormonal disorder that affects many women worldwide.
 It’s characterized by a range of symptoms and can have a significant impact on a woman's reproductive health and overall well-being.

-What is PCOS and what are the symptoms?
+What is PMOS and what are the symptoms?

-PCOS is a hormonal disorder that leads to the development of small cysts on the ovaries.
-PCOS comes with a number of symptoms, including:
+PMOS is a hormonal disorder that leads to the development of small cysts on the ovaries.
+PMOS comes with a number of symptoms, including:

 - Irregular menstrual cycles